 Rural location: Long Crendon is a village school, not an urban facility.
 Whilst this offers space and a community feel, it means limited public transport, longer journeys for families outside the immediate area, and fewer amenities within walking distance.
 Families relying on buses will need to check timetables carefully.

 A rural primary school in genuine recovery, built on strong leadership, a values-centred culture and improving teaching.
 The 2024 inspection confirms measurable progress from the Requires Improvement status of 2022.
-Academic results at Key Stage 2 place the school in the elite tier nationally, with particularly strong breadth at higher attainment.
+Academic results at Key Stage 2 remain strong, with 80% meeting the expected standard in reading, writing and mathematics and a 2025 academic rank of 1,962nd out of 14,978 primary schools.
 The breadth of clubs and enrichment means pupils experience art, music, sport, drama and outdoor learning alongside core academics.
 Personal development is outstanding; pupils feel safe and are developing resilience and kindness as explicit school aims.

 Best suited to families within reasonable distance of the village who value a school with explicit values-based ethos, strong early literacy support, and a commitment to wellbeing alongside achievement.
 The school is most appropriate for pupils who thrive in a mixed-ability, inclusive environment where pastoral care and community feel matter as much as academic results.
 The main challenge is securing a place due to over-subscription.

 Yes.
 Long Crendon was inspected on 19 November 2024 under the new Ofsted framework.
 The school received Good ratings for Quality of Education and Behaviour and Attitudes, and Outstanding ratings for Personal Development, Leadership and Management, and Early Years Provision.
-The school ranks in the top 2% nationally for primary outcomes (FindMySchool data), with 87% of pupils achieving the expected standard in reading, writing and mathematics at Key Stage 2, well above the England average of 62%.
+In the 2025 FindMySchool dataset, 80% of pupils achieved the expected standard in reading, writing and mathematics at Key Stage 2, and the school ranks 1,962nd out of 14,978 primary schools for academic performance.

 Applications for Reception entry are made through Buckinghamshire Local Authority's coordinated admissions scheme, not directly to the school.
-The deadline is typically mid-January for September entry.
-In the most recent cycle, the school was significantly over-subscribed with 2.97 applications per place.
+For September 2027 entry, the verified scheme lists an application deadline of 15 January 2027, offer day on 16 April 2027 and an acceptance deadline of 30 April 2027.
 Entry is based primarily on distance from the school, after looked-after children and siblings who receive legal priority.

 The school offers 12-16 clubs each week.
 These include Reading Club, Song Squad (singing), Rock Band, Art Club (multiple providers), Dance and Drama, Street Dance, Tennis, Netball, Football, Gymnastics, Dodgeball, Chess, Purple Mash (coding), Eco Club, Gardening Club and Wild Club (Forest School).
 Private music tuition in drumming, singing, piano, guitar and woodwind is also available during the school day for Key Stage 2 pupils.

-In 2024, 87% of pupils met the expected standard in reading, writing and mathematics combined, compared to the England average of 62%.
-Reading scaled scores averaged 111, mathematics 109, and grammar, punctuation and spelling 112 (England average across all: 100).
-At higher standard, 44% achieved greater depth in reading, writing and mathematics, versus the England average of 8%.
-The school ranks 281st in England for primary outcomes (FindMySchool ranking).
+In the 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.
+Reading and mathematics scaled scores averaged 110, while grammar, punctuation and spelling averaged 109.
+At higher standard, 10% achieved greater depth in reading, writing and mathematics.
+The school ranks 1,962nd out of 14,978 primary schools in England for academic performance (FindMySchool ranking).

 Long Crendon Pre-School and Out of School Club operates on-site but as a separate business from the school.
 The Out of School Club provides wraparound care for pupils aged 3-11 years old, offering flexibility before and after school.
 Contact the pre-school on 01844 202 221 or visit for current availability, hours and fees.